platformsh/template-builder/symfony4/files/README.md

 ## Using as a reference

-You can use this repository as a reference for your own Symfony projects, and borrow whatever code is needed.
+You can use this repository as a reference for your own projects, and borrow whatever code is needed.
 The most important parts are the [`.platform.app.yaml`](/.platform.app.yaml) file and the [`.platform`](/.platform) directory.

 You also will need the [platformsh/symfonyflex-bridge](https://github.com/platformsh/symfonyflex-bridge) composer library.
 It can be installed like any other composer library: